 - try the Wellbeing college for courses around wellbeing including mindfulness.
 In Bristol and in South Gloucestershire.

-- wellspring healthy living centre offers low cost complementary therapies in Bristol.
+- Wellspring healthy living centre offers low cost health fitness and wellbeing classes in Bristol.

 - you may be able to get some funding through a Carers Assessment to pay for a therapeutic or health related activity.